-The purpose of the 1934 Act disclosure requirements, which are similar to the disclosure requirements under the 1933 Act, is to enable investors trading in the secondary markets to make well-informed investment decisions.
-Issuers subject to the 1934 Act reporting requirements must: (i) file with the SEC annual reports on Form 20-F, which must include the issuer's annual financial statements and (ii) furnish to the SEC reports on Form 6-K to provide material updates insofar as they are otherwise publicly disclosed by the issuer.
+the issuer.
 Issuers must file or furnish their 1934 Act reports and other documents electronically through the EDGAR system.72 In addition, issuers are required to submit an English translation or summary of any foreign language document filed as an exhibit to any SEC-filed document.73 Full translations are required for specified documents, including press releases, annual audited and interim consolidated financial information and other information distributed directly to security holders (other than "glossy" annual reports that are required to be made public but not distributed directly to security holders), organizational documents, instruments affecting the rights of security holders, voting agreements, contracts on which the issuer's business is substantially dependent and related party contracts.
 These translations do not need to be official translations.74

 Annual reports on Form 20-F must be filed with the SEC within four months after the close of each fiscal year.
-The disclosure requirements for a Form 20-F used as an annual report under the 1934 Act are substantially similar to those for registration under the 1933 Act.75 The SEC is not required to review or approve annual reports on Form 20-F before they are filed; however, the SEC does engage in periodic review of annual reports and may provide comments under the 1934 Act, whether by registration under Section 12 or falling within Section 15(d), must follow certain periodic and current reporting requirements under Sections 13(a) and 15(d).
+The disclosure requirements for a Form 20-F used as an annual report under the 1934 Act are substantially similar to those for registration under the 1933 Act.75 The SEC is not required to review or approve annual reports on Form 20-F before they are filed; however, the SEC does engage in periodic review of annual reports and may provide comments intended to improve the quality of disclosure provided and remedy any possible non-compliance with the requirements of Form 20-F.76